stoolball-england/stoolball-org-uk/Documentation/DataModel.md

   It might also record that they didn't bat, but this is important as it may be the only record of a player's involvement in a `Match`.
 There might also be more than one `PlayerInnings` for a `PlayerIdentity` in a single `MatchInnings` - in a friendly match, one person might be given two or more chances to bat.

+- Typically there is just one `OverSet` of 8-ball overs that makes up each `MatchInnings`, but sometimes there are multiple `OverSets`, each with different rules.

-- An `Over` records the bowling figures for a single over in a `MatchInnings` bowled by a `PlayerIdentity`.
-Together the `Overs` in a `MatchInnings` make up the bowling scorecard.
+- An `Over` records the bowling figures for a single over in an `OverSet` bowled by a `PlayerIdentity`.
+Together the `Overs` in the `OverSets` of a `MatchInnings` make up the bowling scorecard.

 ## Awards